 All this info is all well and good, but why can’t we skip to the real questions?
 Which substitute is best for frying?
 Which is best for baking?

 |Best Corn Flour Sub||All-Purpose Flour and/or Potato Starch||All-Purpose Flour||Potato Starch||Cornstarch||Cornstarch|

 Corn Flour Substitute FAQs

 Is Corn Flour Similar To Plain Flour?

-Corn flour is very different to plain flour.
-It does not have any gluten in it, making it a suitable option as a substitute for plain flour for people who suffer with gluten intolerances or allergies.
+Corn flour is very different from plain flour.
+It does not have any gluten in it, making it a suitable option as a substitute for plain flour for people who suffer from gluten intolerances or allergies.
 Corn flour will also not rise like plain flour.
 Your bakes will not rise and aesthetically look the same compared to if you have used plain flour.

 What Is The Difference Between Corn Flour And Cornstarch?

 Corn flour and cornstarch are very similar ingredients.
 They both come from the same source, which is corn.
 Both powders have been finely grounded.
 Both corn flour and cornstarch are used to thicken sauces.

 The main difference is that corn flour is made from the whole kernel of corn.
 On the other hand, cornstarch is made from only the ground endosperm.